 How to get Google Meet call recordings

 If you are on the “Business Standard” tier or above, you will be able to record on Google Meet.
 These recordings get stored in your Google Drive, under a folder called “Recordings”.
 By using the Google Drive API, you will be able to access these Google Meet recordings programmatically.
-Unfortunately, the Google Drive readonly API is a restricted scope and requires you to go through a restricted scope verification process, which costs between $15k - $75k for the security review and a minimum of 2 months to complete.
-This may not be ideal depending on your budget and timelines.
+Unfortunately, the Google Drive readonly API is a restricted scope and requires you to go through a restricted scope verification process, which costs several thousands of dollars for the security review and a minimum of 2 months to complete.
+This may not be ideal depending on your budget and timeline.

 How to receive video/audio from Google Meet in real-time

-If you don't want to build your own meeting bot, you can use Recall.ai.
-It’s a simple 3rd party API that lets you launch meeting bots without you needing to spend months to build, scale and maintain these bots.
+If you don't want to build your own meeting bot, you can use Recall.ai's Google Meet Bot API.
+It’s a simple third-party API that lets you launch meeting bots without you needing to spend months to build, scale and maintain these bots.

 Conclusion

-Google Meet still has a lot of catching up to do in terms of developer experience and capabilities.
+While Google has made strides in terms of developer experience and capabilities, there is still a long way to go.
 In the meantime, we will do the best we can with the tools available.